ionutincau/cats/README.md

 tool: Gemini

+model: 2.0 Flash

 prompt:

 - I am making a game, the theme is Japan with cherry blossoms, please make an image of a coin that matches this description
 - now make it more simple and cartoonish

+---

+### bullet

+tool: Gemini

+model: 2.0 Flash

+prompt:

+- generate a transparent image of a ball of furr

 ---